itbdelaboprogramming/follower/README.md

 # MSD700 'Follower' Package
-This document is the reference to install the Follower project for kernel 5.10.104-tegra aarch64 (NVIDIA Jetson Xavier NX)
+This document is the reference to install the Follower ROS package

-## Prerequisite
+# Prerequisite

-Jetson Xavier NX or AGX Orin all software setups from Microsoft Teams documentation.
+Jetson Xavier NX or AGX Orin with all software setups from Microsoft Teams documentation.

 # How to Use